-Again, if you get into trouble, run WRTBIND.COM and start all over.
+Again, if you get into trouble start all over.
 It is easier to begin again than to try to untangle a mess.
-It is often helpful to print out FUNCTS.TXT and plan the changes you intend to do on paper first, before actually tackling the task.
-This is, in fact, what we recommend.

 An Illustration of Editing the Command Keys

 In this section we will give some examples of how you can change some things about.
 We will describe some of the pitfalls that are not obvious at first glance.
 Print out a copy of FUNCTS.TXT and a copy of FUNCTS.DSC and have them handy as you continue reading below.